FuelLabs/fuels-ts/docs/QUICKSTART.md

 #### 4.2 Install the `fuels` SDK dependencies.

-On this step we add 3 dependencies;
+On this step we need to install 3 dependencies to the project;

-- `fuels`: The umbrella package that includes all the main tools; `Wallet`, `Contracts`, `Providers` and more.
+1. `fuels`: The umbrella package that includes all the main tools; `Wallet`, `Contracts`, `Providers` and more.
-- `typechain`: Typechain is the ABI type generator, ABI's are the way contracts inform to the application how to call a contract method.
+2. `typechain`: Typechain is the ABI TypeScript generator.
-- `typechain-target-fuels`: The Typechain Target Fuels is the spefic interpreter for the [Fuel ABI Spec](https://github.com/FuelLabs/fuel-specs/blob/master/specs/protocol/abi.md) to Types.
+3. `typechain-target-fuels`: The Typechain Target is the specific interpreter for the [Fuel ABI Spec](https://github.com/FuelLabs/fuel-specs/blob/master/specs/protocol/abi.md).

+> ABI stands for Application Binary Interface.
+ABI's inform the application the interface to interact with the VM, in other words, they provide info to the APP what methods a contract has, what params, types it expects, etc...

 ##### Install